-The House of Commons was last recalled on 26 September 2014 to debate a motion on ISIL and Iraq.
-This was the 28th recall during a recess since 1948.
+The House of Commons was last recalled on 20 June 2016 to pay tribute to Jo Cox who was murdered on 16 June 2016.
+This was the 29th recall during a recess since 1948.

 Under Standing Orders, the Speaker of the House of Commons determines whether the House is to be recalled on the basis of representations made by Ministers.